 It is often said that success breeds success.
 In the case of the Spitfires, we believe that to be true.

-With something uniquely special about the team, a group of parents of 2005 players committed to continuing the hockey adventure into the spring.
+With something uniquely special about our winter Spitfires team, a group of parents of 2005 players committed to continuing our hockey adventure into the spring.
 Many had previous spring experiences and all pledged to take the best of what they had experienced in the past to create our own team and identity.

-Meanwhile, the winter Spitfires, partly composed of 2004s who are graduating to Bantam, also have several 2005s who switch to lacrosse in spring.
-Thus, the search began for like-skilled, competitive players who were ready to embrace the Spitfire way.
+With the winter Spitfires partly composed of 2004s who are graduating to Bantam, and with several 2005s who switch to lacrosse in spring, our search began for like-skilled, competitive players who were ready to embrace the Spitfire way.

 Our parent-group agreed that at the core, hockey should be a challenging, competitive and enjoyable experience.
 Regardless of how skilled the players are, all too often, the element of “fun” is lost in spring programs, especially given the advanced skill level of stronger players.
 Conversely, some spring programs do not fully promote a challenging, competitive environment best-suited to higher skilled players.